MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Create stratified random samples using the OVER() function and compare equivalent samples from each table.Most Voted

 **Memorize:** `C) Use a Dataproc cluster and the BigQuery Hadoop connector to read the data from each table and calculate a hash from non-timestamp columns of the table after sorting.
 Compare the hashes of each table.`

-**Quick reason:** Use a Dataproc cluster and the BigQuery Hadoop connector to read the data from each table and calculate a hash from non-timestamp columns of the table after sorting.
-C...

 <details>
 <summary>Full explanation</summary>